paulrosen/abcjs/docs/overview/abc-notation.md

 [ABC Notation](http://abcnotation.com/learn)

+The working document for the standard is [ABC Standard](https://abcnotation.com/wiki/abc:standard)

+In addition, there are many informal additions, particularly with new `%%` directives, that are supported to be compatible with other ABC software.

 ## Subtractions from the standard

 We've made an attempt to be compatible with other ABC software, but there are some exceptions.